runemalm/OpenDDD.NET/README.md

 Big thanks to Eric Evans for his [seminal book on DDD](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) and
 Vaughn Vernon for his [reference implementation](https://github.com/VaughnVernon/IDDD_Samples) of DDD in Java.

+### Adapters

+The list of technologies supported through the implemented adapters are constantly growing.

+Currently, we support PostgreSQL, RabbitMQ, Application Insights, MailChimp, Sendgrid and more.

+If you find there's a specific technology you'd like to see as an adapter in the framework, please leave a recommendation, or perhaps create a pull request.
+All ports have a clearly defined interface and the [documentation](...) contains a section on implementing ports.

 ### Supported .NET Versions

 - .NET 7 (not tested)